snapmaster-io/snap/README.md

 #### Activating and managing active snaps

+`snap activate {snapname}` will prompt for parameters and activate a snap

 `snap active list` will list all activated snaps

 `snap active get {active snap ID}` will get information about the active snap

+`snap active logs {active snap ID}` will get all logs for the active snap

+`snap active logs {active snap ID} details {log ID}` will retrieve log details for a particular log entry

 `snap active pause/resume {active snap ID}` will pause or resume an active snap